Scurby/deb7/README.md

 	mv ../eclipse ../eclipse-old
 	mv ./eclipse ../eclipse

-Now open eclipse again as normal and select workspace will come up, just choose OK
+Now open eclipse again as normal and select workspace will come up, just choose 'OK'

-Right click on the Project MMOCorb-Testing and select properties add the c++ include paths as shown in the linked image
+Right click on the Project MMOCorb-Testing and select 'properties' Add the c++ include paths as shown in the linked image

 http://i.imgur.com/N4rq7jb.png